fiskhandlarn/doomtrooperdb/README.md

 ## Very quick guide on how to install a local copy

-This guide assumes you know how to use the command-line and that your machine has php and mysql installed.
+This guide assumes you know how to use the command-line and that your machine has PHP and MySQL installed.

 - install composer: https://getcomposer.org/download/
 - clone the repo somewhere